DongjaeHeo/DongjaeHeo/README.md

 ## 👋 About Me
 I’m Dongjae Heo, a Machine Learning Engineer passionate about building domain-specific AI solutions.
-With extensive experience fine-tuning large language models, designing RAG systems, and delivering production-ready ML pipelines, I thrive in environments where cutting-edge research meets real-world impact.
+With extensive experience fine-tuning large language models and semantic segmentation models and designing RAG systems I thrive in environments where cutting-edge research meets real-world impact.

 ---